 Where Is FlyingCDN Lacking?

-• You can’t customize anything, which may be okay for average users, but can be a problem for advanced users.
+- You can’t customize anything, which may be acceptable for average users but problematic for advanced users.

 So far, those are the only things I’ve been annoyed with FlyingCDN.
-It is ideal for those who prefer a simple and automated experience without hassle.
+It is ideal for those who prefer a simple and hassle-free experience.
 If you’re using low-cost hosting for WordPress, it doesn’t matter how robust your CDN is.

 So far, I am impressed with FlyingCDN.
 It is a solid choice for many users who prefer automated solutions without manual setup, but you must be a FlyingPress user to utilize it.
 Just add the domain, point it to the DNS record, and you’ll love it.

-It’s cheaper than most, but the lack of customization makes it less suitable for techies who want to change things to suit their requirements.
+Clearly, it’s cheaper than most, but the lack of customization makes it less suitable for tech enthusiasts who want to tailor it to their specific needs.

 But it’s a hassle-free service that won’t add issues to your site, even with optimization features.
 And works with WordPress documentation sites.

-It works regardless of the site type (static or dynamic) and the level of traffic it receives.
-The final decision rests with you—test it to see if you like it or not.
+It works regardless of site type (static or dynamic) or traffic volume.
+The final decision rests with you—test it to see if you like it.
 If your site has limited caching options, you can utilize them to speed up the process.

 Read More: Webdock Cloud | Spaceship VPS Hosting